MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-message-extension-app-in-test-tool.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/test-tool-in-browser-window.png" alt-text="Screenshot shows the test tool opens in a webpage.":::

-1. Type `help` in the message compose area of Test Tool, it displays all the message extension commands in the sample app.
+1. Type `help` in the message compose area of Test Tool.
+It displays all the message extension commands in the sample app.

    :::image type="content" source="../assets/images/teams-toolkit-v2/help-in-teams-app-test-tool.png" alt-text="Screenshot shows the help in the message compose area of test tool.":::